The Top 10 Rules Of Tennis

 The ranking system in tennis is fairly unique.
 Each player receives a ranking based on how many points they acquire over tournaments throughout the year.
 Depending on how far a player makes it into a tournament they recieve more points.
 For example, the champion of a tournament receives the most points while someone who lost in the first round receives the least.
 Different tournaments have different point systems with the four majors handing out the most points.
 There are 4 levels of tournaments in terms of points handed out with #1 being the highest and so forth: 1.
 Grand Slams, 2.
 Masters 1000, 3.
 ATP 500, And 4.
 ATP 250.
 Grand slam champions recieve 2,000 points while the other three levels have the amount of points the winner receives in the title.
-Seeding in tournaments is determined based off of world ranking meaning the higher the seed you are the higher ranked in the world you are.
+Seeding in tournaments is determined based on world ranking meaning the higher the seed you are the higher ranked in the world you are.
 Therefore, it is important for players to compete as often as possible to acquire as many points as possible throughout the season.

 When a game within a tennis match is tied 40-40 in scoring, the terminology for this specific score is called a deuce.
 When this occurs, players continue playing points until someone wins two points in a row.
 When the server wins the first point of a deuce, the terminology for the score is called advantage in.
 If the player who is receiving wins the first point of a deuce, the terminology for the score is called advantage out.
 In certain tennis competitions they don't play deuce scoring meaning that when a game is tied 40-40, the server gets the choice of what side he or she wants to serve to and that ensuing point determines who wins the game.